covid-19-sds/covid-19-sds.github.io/index.md

 layout: default
 ---

-# Effectivness of social distance stategies for protecting a community from the COVID-19 pandemic based on mobility data
+# Effectiveness of social distance stategies for protecting a community from the COVID-19 pandemic based on mobility data

 <br>